licky-licky/toji-no-miko-translations/docs/md/docs/Inago_Akira_Episodes.md

 **Akira:** If I leave this early, I'll make it for sure\!
 I'm definitely getting to school today\!
 **Akira:** Nn?
 Did I just run up on something, or what...
-Geh\!?
-I popped another tire\!?
+Geh\!\?
+I popped another tire\!\?
-**Akira:** How many times is that this month\!?
+**Akira:** How many times is that this month\!\?
 I don't got the money to fix another hole-\!
 But, it's not like I can leave it here either...
 Guess I've gotta push...
 **Akira:** Pant, pant...
 M-Made it, finally...
 **Aoto Hina:** Oh, did you pop a tire?
 **Akira:** Huhh?
 Who're you supposed to be?